Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Methodology

 from which training samples can be selected and prepared according to Algorithm \ref{alg:alg_CAL}.

-CAL, as outlined in Fig. \ref{fig:CAL-data} and Algorithm \ref{alg:alg_CAL}, searches the unlabeled pool $D^U$ for data points that are similar to those in the test set $D^T$.
-A consistency function, $\operatorname{con} (v, u)$, is defined to quantify the similarity between any image in the test set $v\in\mathcal{D}^T$ and any one in the unlabeled pool $u\in\mathcal{D}^U$:
+CAL searches the unlabeled pool $D^U$ for data points that are similar to those in the test set $D^T$.
+A consistency function, $\operatorname{con} (v, u)$, is defined to quantify the similarity between any image in the test set, $v\in\mathcal{D}^T$, and any one in the unlabeled pool, $u\in\mathcal{D}^U$:

-where $\|\cdot,\cdot\|_{\pmb{d}^{'}_{\textsc{iv}},2}$ measures the Euclidean distance between two data points based on their final-stage feature embeddings.
-Thereby, for any image in the test set $v\in\mathcal{D}^T$, its nearest neighbor (i.e., the corresponding image in the unlabeled pool which is most similar to it) is found:
+where $\|\cdot,\cdot\|_{\pmb{d}^{'}_{2,\textsc{iv}}}$ measures the Euclidean distance between two data points in terms of their final-stage feature embeddings.
+Thereby, for any image in the test set $v\in\mathcal{D}^T$, the corresponding image in the unlabeled pool which is most similar to it is identified:

 Then, these unlabeled images are ranked in decreasing order of their consistency score:

 to prioritize them for annotation.
 Following the ranking, the top $b_j$ unlabeled images with the highest consistency scores are selected for annotation: